dotnet/runtime-assets/README.md

      ...
 ```

- Now check if the nuget package was exported correctly.
-Go to your current user's nuget packages folder, usually located in `C:\Users\yourusername\.nuget\packages`.
-Find the folder for your TestData and inside you will find the original dependencies plus the new ones you added:
+ Now check if the nuget package was restored correctly.
+Go to your current user's nuget packages folder, usually located in `%UserProfile%\.nuget\packages`.
+Find the folder for your TestData and inside you should see a new folder with the new version of the package you produced:

 ```
-PS D:\corefx> dir C:\Users\yourusername\.nuget\packages\System.IO.Compression.TestData\1.0.10\
+PS D:\corefx> dir $Env:UserProfile\.nuget\packages\System.IO.Compression.TestData\1.0.10\

     Directory: C:\Users\yourusername\.nuget\packages\System.IO.Compression.TestData\1.0.10